 The good news is that research into these topics is going well, if slowly.
 Once I have acquired the necessary knowledge to accurately portray the setting of the film, then work on the next chapter will resume.

 This is the most recent novel started on the site, and as of this writing, it is planned to be the last for some time.
 As mentioned elsewhere, the focus of the project is now squarely on crafting new chapters for already started books.
 The entire idea behind having multiple adaptations being worked on at the same time was to give the site some variety during its early days, and after two-and-a-half years, I felt that the variety I was looking for was finally in place.

 That said, the adaptation of Spacegodzilla has been wonderful to work on, as it’s always been a personal favorite film of mine in the franchise, as well as a film that I feel is far better than its reputation.
-I haven’t dedicated much time to Chapter 2 lately, but I’m hoping to jump back into it after doing a bit more work on Hedorah.
+I haven’t dedicated much time to Chapter 2 in quite a while, but I’m hoping to jump back into it after doing a bit more work on Hedorah.

 GMK: THE UNOFFICIAL NOVELIZATION

 First and foremost, this book is for him.
-The next chapter will be coming before too long, and I can’t wait for both Josh and all of you to read it.
+The next chapter was in development early last year, but was another casualty of my late-2021 shenanigans.
+I plan on getting the next part out sometime this summer, and I can’t wait for both Josh and all of you to read it.

 GODZILLA AGAINST MECHAGODZILLA: THE UNOFFICIAL NOVELIZATION